 - 1. The effect of this bill.
-This bill extends the welfare exemption to units occupied by households with incomes over 80% of AMI in properties owned by a person eligible for and receiving low-income housing tax credits pursuant to Section 42 of the Internal Revenue Code if, generally, the occupants initially met the income limitation and the unit continues to be rent restricted. §214(g)(2)(A)(iii) - 2.
-The June 28, 2017 amendments redraft the bill's provisions to better reflect its intent.
-As introduced, the inserted references to IRC Section 42(g)(2)(D) were located in sentences that discussed rent limits, not occupant income limits.
-BOE staff developed the amendments to address this as well as include a direct statement (§214(g)(3)(C)(ii)(I)) that those units can be "counted" as exemption-eligible when calculating the percentage of qualified units to total units to aid in the administration of this law change.
-The amendments also delete the May 16, 2017 amendments that made the bill contingent upon a specific annual budget appropriation.
-The May 16, 2017 amendments limited the provisions to fiscal years 2018-19 to 2027-28. - 3.
+This bill extends the welfare exemption to units occupied by households with incomes over 80% of AMI in properties owned by a person eligible for and receiving low-income housing tax credits pursuant to Section 42 of the Internal Revenue Code if, generally, the occupants initially met the income limitation and the unit continues to be rent restricted. §214(g)(1)(B) - 2.
+The May 16, 2017 amendments make this bill contingent upon a specific annual budget appropriation.
+The amendments are unclear as to what moneys are to be appropriated related to "implementing" the bill, as noted in Comment 3.
+The amendments also limit the provisions to fiscal years 2018-19 to 2027-28. - 3.
+Money to be appropriated is unclear.
+The operative date of this bill depends on an appropriation for implementation.
+Is the money in the budget for local county assessors to administer the changes, to backfill schools related to Proposition 98 minimum funding guarantees, or something else?
+Who determines the amount of funds necessary?
+Would assessors have a duty to separately track and report to the Department of Finance the revenue loss associated with these provisions? - The appropriation-contingent operative provisions would be problematic for assessors and claimants.
+Exemption claims are due February 15, a time when the necessary appropriation is uncertain.
+This would require units occupied by over-income tenants to be reported separately.
+These amendments are confusing and will complicate welfare exemption administration. - 4.
 Property tax hardship.
 Proponents state that deed or regulatory restrictions generally prohibit the owner of these properties from evicting tenants for being over-income or increasing the over-income tenant's rent.
-The resulting property tax "savings" become a loss on these units and present a financial hardship to the property owners, since rents remain restricted, but property taxes increase. - 4.
+The resulting property tax "savings" become a loss on these units and present a financial hardship to the property owners, since rents remain restricted, but property taxes increase. - 5.
+The amendments are confusing.
+The inserted references to IRC Section 42(g)(2)(D) are located in sentences that discuss rent limits, not occupant income limits.
+BOE staff is working with the author to address this.
+A direct statement about which units can be counted as exemption-eligible when calculating the percentage of qualified units to total units would be helpful in the practical administration of this law change. - 6.
 Does this bill exempt a unit occupied by a household with an income above 140% of AMI?
 Under federal law a unit continues to be treated as a low-income unit so long as the occupants initially met the income threshold requirement and the unit remains rent restricted.
 Revocation of the "low-income unit" designation appears predicated on the next available unit in the property being rented to a non-income qualified person.
 If all units that turn over are rented to income-qualified persons, such as in a 100% affordable housing project, then does the unit occupied by a household with income above 140% of AMI remain property tax exempt?
 Existing law establishes a clear bright-line test at 80% of AMI.
-Does this bill intend to establish a 140% of AMI bright-line in the case of tax credit-related properties? - 5.
+Does this bill intend to establish a 140% of AMI bright-line in the case of tax credit-related properties? - 7.
 Other low-income housing property owners.
 Will non-LIHTC rental housing property owners similarly situated seek the exemption extension to units occupied by over-income tenants?
 For instance, properties financed with tax-exempt bonds and government financing may seek similar changes.